5 Ways to Lead a Remote Sales Team During a Pandemic

 For account executives, a few deals at play will suddenly disappear.
 With inbound volume reduction in most industries, unproductive work hours need to be avoided at all costs.
 The last thing your organization needs are reps sitting on their hands waiting for meetings to appear—something that won’t be likely any time soon.

-While managing a remote sales team, you must emphasize two key changes.
+While leading a remote sales team, you must emphasize two key changes.

 The first is that all account executives need to dedicate about half of their day to prospecting; they should be receiving a set of target accounts to work on.
 Even if deal maintenance time is required—given the commute time is now zero for all staff—it is appropriate to encourage and perhaps incentivize extra pipeline creation with this additional time through spiffs, increased benefits, etc.